EvanTich/ror2-modding/MoreArtifacts/Metadata/README.md

 ## MoreArtifacts
 Adds more artifacts to the game!
+Everyone must have the mod in multiplayer.
 There will be more artifacts when my friends or I come up with more ideas.
 ### Artifacts:
 - Artifact of the Congregate:\
     Monsters can combine to form larger, stronger monsters.